-6 Appendix A: Detailed model description
+Appendix A: Detailed model description

-We present in the following a short description of the participating models and their initialisation approach.
-Main model characteristics are summarised in Table 4.
+We present in the following a short description of the participating models and their initialization approach.
+Main model characteristics are summarized in Table A1.
 Further details may be found in the referenced model description papers and earlier publications of the individual groups.

-6.1 AWI - ISSM
+A1 AWI-ISSM

-The Ice Sheet System Model (ISSM; Larour et al., 2012) is applied to the GrIS with Blatter-Pattyn higher-order approximation (Blatter 1995, Pattyn 2003).
+The Ice Sheet System Model (ISSM; Larour et al., 2012) is applied to the GrIS with Blatter-Pattyn higher-order approximation (Blatter, 1995; Pattyn, 2003).
 The initial state is defined by data assimilation of present-day conditions.
 Observed surface velocities (Joughin et al., 2010, 2016) are used to infer the basal friction coefficient at the ice base.
 The geometric input is BedMachine v3 (Morlighem et al., 2017) but excluding glaciers and ice caps surrounding the ice sheet proper.
-The initialization uses a 3-D temperature field that was generated by a combination of data assimilation and paleoclimatic thermal spin-up (Rückamp et al., 2018).
+The initialization uses a 3-D temperature field that was generated by a combination of data assimilation and palaeoclimatic thermal spin-up (Rückamp et al., 2018).
 During all transient runs, we neglect an evolution of the thermal field.
-Grounding line evolution is treated with a sub-grid parameterization scheme, which tracks the grounding line position within the element (Seroussi et al., 2014).
+Grounding-line evolution is treated with a sub-grid parameterization scheme, which tracks the grounding-line position within the element (Seroussi et al., 2014).
 Basal melt rate below floating tongues is parameterized with a Beckmann-Goosse relationship (Beckmann and Goosse, 2003).
 The historical run employs SMB from RACMO2.3p2 (Noël et al., 2018) and no oceanic forcing.
 Model calculations are performed on a horizontally unstructured grid.
 The only difference between AWI-ISSM1, AWI-ISSM2 and AWI-ISSM3 is the spatial resolution.
-The minimum horizontal resolution at fast-flowing outlet glaciers is 1 km, 1 km and 0.75 km for AWI-ISSM1, AWI-ISSM2 and AWI-ISSM3, respectively.
-AWI-ISSM1 uses static adaptive mesh refinement (Larour et al., 2012) while in AWI-ISSM2 and AWI-ISSM3, the minimum resolution is prescribed in fast-flowing regions (observed ice velocity > 200 m yr-1).
-Independent of the spatial resolution, the vertical discretization comprises 15 terrain-following layers refined towards the base.
+The minimum horizontal resolution at fast-flowing outlet glaciers is 1, 1 and 0.75 km for AWI-ISSM1, AWI-ISSM2 and AWI-ISSM3, respectively.
+AWI-ISSM1 uses static adaptive mesh refinement (Larour et al., 2012), while in AWI-ISSM2 and AWI-ISSM3 the minimum resolution is prescribed in fast-flowing regions (observed ice velocity $> 200 \text{ m yr}^{-1}$).
+Independent of the spatial resolution, the vertical discretization comprises 15 terrainfollowing layers refined towards the base.
 A detailed description of the model characteristics can be found in Rückamp et al. (2020).

-6.2 BGC - BISICLES
+A2 BGC-BISICLES

-The method of initialization remains the same as in intMIP-Greenland (Goelzer et al., 2018), except the ice surface is evolved with fjord bathymetry and bedrock elevation located outside the ice sheet interpolated from BedMachine v3 (Morlighem et al., 2017).
+The method of initialization remains the same as in intMIP-Greenland (Goelzer et al., 2018) except that the ice surface is evolved with fjord bathymetry and bedrock elevation located outside the ice sheet interpolated from BedMachine v3 (Morlighem et al., 2017).
 All experiments use the ISMIP6 open approach, where the calving front is free to move.
-Its position is determined by advecting the area fraction of ice in the grid cells with the relative velocity of the front, which is the ice velocity at the calving front minus the calving rate in the normal direction to front.
-The calving rate is a function of the melt rate given by Xu at al. (2013), Rignot et al. (2016) relative to its mean value between 1997 and 2006.
+Its position is determined by advecting the area fraction of ice in the grid cells with the relative velocity of the front, which is the ice velocity at the calving front minus the calving rate in the normal direction to the front.
+The calving rate is a function of the melt rate given by Xu at al. (2013) and Rignot et al. (2016) relative to its mean value between 1997 and 2006.
 This approach models both melting along the front and solid ice calving.
-The historical run uses atmosphere and ocean forcing averaged over 9 GCMs, ACCESS1.3-rcp85, CNRM-CM6-ssp126, CNRM-CM6-ssp585, CSIRO-Mk3.6-rcp85, HadGEM2-ES-rcp85, IPSL-CM5-MR-rcp85, MIROC5-rcp26, MIROC5-rcp85 and NorESM1-rcp85.
+The historical run uses atmosphere and ocean forcing averaged over nine GCMs: ACCESS1.3rcp85, CNRM-CM6-ssp126, CNRM-CM6-ssp585, CSIRO-Mk3.6-rcp85, HadGEM2-ES-rcp85, IPSL-CM5-MR-rcp85, MIROC5-rcp26, MIROC5-rcp85 and NorESM1-rcp85.
 For ctrl_proj, the calving rate at the front is equal to the normal ice velocity, i.e. the calving front is approximately stationary.

-25 6.3 GSFC - ISSM
+A3 GSFC-ISSM